Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 The statute of limitations law exists to protect both the insurance company as well as the claimant.

 If you get into a car accident, you can’t wait 20 years to file a claim.
 If this were possible, insurance companies would go out of business.
-On the other hand, the statute of limitations law does give a driver ample time to file a claim.
+On the other hand, the statute of limitations law does give a driver ample time to file a claim for cheap auto insurance in Montana without rushing through the process.

 According to Montana state law, a driver has three years to file a personal injury claim and two years to file a property damage claim.